straight-tamago/misaka/README.md

 Download
 ======
-<h3>You can download the latest version of misaka from here: </h3>
+<h3>You can download the latest version of misaka from here:</h3>

 [Download IPA Here](https://github.com/straight-tamago/misaka/releases/latest)

-*Misaka is available at no cost, and you can install it through AltStore, Sideloadly or TrollStore*
+*Misaka is available at no cost, you can install it through AltStore, Sideloadly or TrollStore*

 Screenshots
 ==========